-Note: The HTTP/2 functionality is supported on the NetScaler MPX, VPX, and SDX models.
-For NetScaler VPX, the HTTP/2 functionality is supported from 11.0-66.x release onwards.
+Note: The HTTP/2 functionality is supported on the NetScaler MPX and SDX models.
+For SDX models, an SSL chip should be assigned to the VPX instances running on SDX.
+For NetScaler VPX, the HTTP/2 functionality is not supported.

 The HTTP/2 protocol addresses these limitations by allowing communication to occur with less data transmitted over the network, and providing the ability to send multiple requests and responses across a single connection.
 At its core, HTTP/2 addresses the key limitations of HTTP/1.1 by using the underlying network connections more efficiently.
 It changes the way requests and responses travel over the network.